Minipoloalex/computer-security-foundations-logs/LOGBOOK11.md

 In this lab, we are going to create digital certificates, by becoming a Certificate Authority (CA) and signing certificates.

 ## Task 1
 We are going to become a root CA and generate a certificate for that CA, a self-signed certificate.
 A root CA's certificate is unconditionally trusted and is usually pre-loaded into the operating system or browsers, as specified in the guide.
-In our case, we will have to later manually add the CA's certificate to the browser's trusted certificates (Task 4).
+In our case, we will have to manually add the CA's certificate to the browser's trusted certificates (Task 4).

 In this task, we are just going to generate the certificate and key files for the root CA.